patkub/hackstackapi/README.md

 ### Babel Transpile ES6 (ES2015) to ES5

 There are ES6 (ES2015) classes in `app/views/js/components`.
 In order for them to work on browsers that only support ES5 (ex.
 IE), they need to be transpiled with babel.
-This command will generate `app/views/js/components.js` which is included on every page.
+The JavaScript for each page also needs to be transpiled.
+These commands will generate `app/views/js/components.js` and `[page].min.js` for each page.

 ```
+yarn transpileComponents
-yarn transpile
+yarn transpilePages
 ```

 ### Old Stuff Below